 - Plant citrus trees in full sun - at least 5-6 hours of sunlight per day.

-- Apply Scotts Osmocote® Controlled Release Fertiliser at the best time, which is during Autumn and Spring.
+- Apply Scotts Osmocote® Controlled Release Fertiliser at the best time, which is during autumn and spring.

 Of course, no matter what you do, sometimes pests and diseases can attack your citrus trees.
 Look out for: